Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 An exceptional oyster: the key to success

-Tahitian pearls are produced by a specific species of oyster: Pinctada margaritifera, known as the black-lipped oyster.
+Tahitian black pearls are produced by a specific species of oyster: Pinctada margaritifera, known as the black-lipped oyster.

 This oyster is unique to this region and produces pearls with naturally dark colors.